MicrosoftEdge/WebView2Feedback/specs/FamilySafety.md

   /// Allow-all mode, only sites that are blocked by the parents will be blocked.
 In
   /// blocked-all mode, only allowed sites that are allowed by the parents are allowed.
 In this
   /// scenario, apps using WebView2 will have their content blocked if enabled Family Safety in WebView2.
-  /// `SetFamilySafetyAllowedUris` provide the ability to add app content sites to a soft override
+  /// `SetFamilySafetyAllowedUris` provide the ability to add app content sites to an override
   /// list and allow app contents to go through in Block All Mode.
 Parents still have control
   /// to override those sites.
   /// Each uri need to be added to the list indivually even with the same domain.
 No prefix needed